 Tiger Woods is taking a leave of absence from golf.
 Even he seems confused about what the real problem is.
 Does he need to keep changing his swing?
 Improve his attitude with sports psychology?
 Get stronger?
 Tiger has tried just about everything, from the best back surgeons to his trusted physical therapists and coaches, yet nothing has worked for the long term.
 His story is, unfortunately, all too common.
 He is hitting his head against the medical wall because his trusted practitioners and trainers are trying to "fix" him from the outside in, when the problem all along has been happening on the inside - within his own sensory motor system.

 Tiger Woods has Sensory Motor Amnesia.

-The reason none of his treatments are working for the long term is because Sensory Motor Amnesia (SMA) can only be eliminated from the inside out - by learning, through movement, how to release and relax his muscles at the brain level.
+The reason none of his treatments are working for the long term is because Sensory Motor Amnesia (SMA) can only be eliminated by learning, through movement, how to release and relax his muscles at the level of the nervous system.
 He is unaware of how he has adapted physically to the accidents, injuries, and repetitive movements and stresses of his life.
 These have all taught his muscles to stay contracted and never fully release.
-These adaptations of muscular holding have changed the way he moves and his once powerful and accurate golf swing has gone by the wayside.
+These adaptations of muscular holding, all happening within the brain, have changed the way he moves and his once powerful and accurate golf swing has gone by the wayside.
 He can, however, get it back.